-What causes poison ivy rash?Poison ivy has oil called urushiol.
+What causes poison ivy rash in a child?Poison ivy has oil called urushiol.
 This oil causes the allergic skin reaction.
 The oil is easily wiped from the plants to other objects.
 These include clothes, toys, and pets.
 Smoke from a burning plant can also contain the oil.

 Children who live near the plants are at risk for the skin reaction.
 There are different types of these plants around the country.
 They are:

 - Poison ivy.
 This is a ground or climbing vine with leaves grouped in threes in most of the U.S. Another type grows as a shrub in the Western U.S.

 - Poison oak.
 This is a ground or climbing vine or shrub with leaves grouped in threes.
 One type grows on the West coast and another type grows mostly in the Southeast.

 - Poison sumac.
 This is a shrub or small tree with groups of several leaves arranged in pairs.
 It grows in very wet areas.

 What are the symptoms of poison ivy rash in a child?